codingforentrepreneurs/open-ecommerce/Guides/imagefield_and_pillow.md

 image = models.ImageField(upload_to='images/')
 ```

-The only disadvantage to "FileField" is that it doesn't check the validity of an image.
-Read the Djagno [documentation](https://docs.djangoproject.com/en/dev/ref/models/fields/#imagefield) for more details.
+The main advantage of "ImageField" is that checks if the file uploaded is an image while "FileField" does not.
+Read about "ImageField" in the Django [documentation here](https://docs.djangoproject.com/en/dev/ref/models/fields/#imagefield).

 Cheers!